 We are a volunteer organization which requires everyone’s help to make the club operate.
 Everyone gets a chance to pitch in at various times throughout the year.
 Club Service organizes tasks like collecting money at the door, giving the invocation, leading the opening song, greeting arriving members and the like.
 Club Service is also tasked with creating events to build bonds between club members and helping new members get to know others in our Rotary Club.
-They organize many happy hours and family outings in the community.
+They organize many happy hours, typically monthly, and family outings in the community.

 As business leaders, Rotarians share their skills and expertise through Vocational Service.
 Your Vocational Service efforts can play a vital role in improving the quality of life for those hardworking members of the community who need direction and expertise.
 By participating in any of a number of Vocational Service activities – mentoring, career days, vocational awards, business assistance, or even talking about your job at a club meeting – you can turn your experience into an invaluable resource for others.

 Many members focus on Community Service projects.
 Community Service can be likened to “rolling up our sleeves” to serve our community.
 Our projects include packaging food at Midwest Food Bank, cooking meals for at Home Sweet Home Ministries, building homes for Habitat for Humanity, volunteering to watch children so parents can take classes at the Boys & Girls club, or one of many others projects.